testcontainers/testcontainers-java/docs/modules/databases/orientdb.md

 ## Usage example

-Declare your Testcontainers instance as a `@ClassRule` or `@Rule` in a JUnit 4 test or as static or member attribute of a JUnit 5 test annotated with `@Container` as you would with other Testcontainers.
+Declare your Testcontainers instance as a `@ClassContainer` or `@Container` in a JUnit 4 test or as static or member attribute of a JUnit 5 test annotated with `@Container` as you would with other Testcontainers.

 You can call `getDbUrl()` OrientDB container and build the `ODatabaseSession` by your own, but a more useful `getSession()` method is provided.
 On the JVM you would most likely use the [Java driver](https://github.com/).